Community Mental Health Teams (CMHT): Transformation in Practice

-Bring your CMHT leads, managers and clinicians together to hear how services are strengthening CMHT pathways, partnerships and models of care.
-Through national insight, real-world case studies, interactive discussion and dedicated networking time, you will explore what is working in practice, benchmark your local approach.
-You will also take away practical ideas you can implement to improve access, continuity and outcomes for the communities you serve.
+CMHT leads, managers and clinicians came together to hear how services were strengthening CMHT pathways, partnerships and models of care.
+Through national insight, real-world case studies, interactive discussion and dedicated networking time, attendees explored what was working in practice and benchmarked their local approaches.
+They also took away practical ideas they could implement to improve access, continuity and outcomes for the communities they served.

 Thank you to our meeting sponsor: